Towards Understanding Learning in Neural Networks with Linear Teachers: Acknowledgements

 \section{Acknowledgements}

-This research is supported by the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant ERC HOLI 819080).
+This research is supported by the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant ERC HOLI 819080) and by the Yandex Initiative in Machine Learning at Tel Aviv University.
 AB is supported by the Google Doctoral Fellowship in Machine Learning.